 To control the part of the image that will be shown (the cropped area), click on one of the handles and and drag it to resize the rectangle.
 To prevent the aspect ratio (the ratio of width to height) from changing, hold down the shift key when clicking on the handle.
 To move the cropped area, click anywhere inside the rectangle and drag it.

 At the top of the screen is the image-editing toolbar, as shown in below.

 Clicking this button will open the image manager, described below, to let you choose which image to use.

-Clicking this button will let you set the text equivalent for the image.
-The text equivalent, often referred to as alt text, is intended for people with visual impairments who cannot see the image.
-The text equivalent is also used by search engines to determine the nature of the image.
-It is important to remember that although the text equivalent is read by search engines, it is intended for human consumption.
+Clicking this button will let you set the text alternative for the image.
+The text alternative, often referred to as alt text, is intended for people with visual impairments who cannot see the image.
+The text alternative is also used by search engines to determine the nature of the image.
+It is important to remember that although the text alternative is also read by search engines, it is primarily intended for humans.

-For a purely decorative image (for example, a decorative divider), the text equivalent should be left blank.
-For an image that conveys information, the text equivalent should convey equivalent information.
-For example, a graph showing sales over the past year might have a text equivalent stating “Sales rose 12% over the past year, from 3167 units to 3547 units”.
+A common mistake is to describe the visual characteristics of the image in the text alternative.
+Instead, for an image that conveys information, the text alternative should convey equivalent information.
+For example, a graph showing sales over the past year might have a text alternative stating “Sales rose 12% over the past year, from 3167 units to 3547 units”.
 For a purely decorative image (for example, an image of a landscape or a business setting used to convey a general mood), the text alternative should be left blank.

 Clicking this button will let you turn the image into a link, in the same way as when linking text.